rapideditor/country-coder/README.md

-aggregateFeature(156);           // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('Q148');        // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('🇨🇳');          // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('China');       // returns Mainland China, Hong Kong, and Macau as one feature
+aggregateFeature(156);           // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('Q148');        // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('🇨🇳');          // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('.cn');         // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('China');       // returns Mainland China, Hong Kong, and Macau as one feature
 ```